compose-spec/compose-spec/07-volumes.md

 Compose sets `com.docker.compose.project` and `com.docker.compose.volume` labels.

-### name
+#### name

-`name` set a custom name for this volume.
+`name` sets a custom name for a volume.
 The name field can be used to reference volumes that contain special characters.
-The name is used as is and will **not** be scoped with the stack name.
+The name is used as is and is not scoped with the stack name.

 ```yml
 volumes: